Nutcracker: Alternative designs

 In the 17th century, screw nutcrackers were introduced that applied more gradual pressure to the shell, some like a vise.
 The spring-jointed nutcracker was patented by Henry Quackenbush in 1913.
 A ratchet design, similar to a car jack, that gradually increases pressure on the shell to avoid damaging the kernel inside is used by the Crackerjack, patented in 1947 by Cuthbert Leslie Rimes of Morley, Leeds and exhibited at the Festival of Britain.
 Unshelled nuts are still popular in China, where a key device is inserted into the crack in walnuts, pecans, and macadamias and twisted to open the shell.

+Screw nutcrackers are still commonly used to crack macadamia nuts, since their shell is too hard to be cracked with an ordinary nutcracker.

 For crustaceans

 A crab cracker (also known as a lobster cracker or crab claw cracker) is a specialized food utensil, similar in construction (and sometimes appearance) to certain types of nutcrackers, used to crack the hard shells of crabs and lobsters by pulling the two handles together to access the flesh inside, while preparing or eating them.